 BNZ Life Insurance Limited established the BNZ Life Limited Statutory Fund No. 1 (the Statutory Fund) on 28 February 2013.
 All of the business in BNZ Life Insurance Limited is held in the one statutory fund.
-The solvency requirements and capital composition below as at 30 September 2013 represent the Statutory Fund in it's entirety.
+The solvency requirements and capital composition below represent the Statutory Fund in it's entirety.